GW Train Regio: Route R25 Plzeň-Most

-South Bohemia - Šumava region
+South Bohemian Region

-South Bohemia operate 229 km of routes, located in the Šumava mountains, under a 15-year contract from the Czech Ministry of Transport.
+South Bohemia operate 229 km of routes, under a 15-year contract from the Czech Ministry of Transport.
 These routes were due to commence operation under GWTR in December 2016, after winning the contract, above Arriva, and České dráhy, however, due to a legal challenge from ČD, this was delayed until December 2017.

-East Bohemia - Hradec Králové region
+Hradec Králové Region

-GW Train Regio operate 3 routes in East Bohemia, route 045, a 10 km route from Svoboda nad Úpou to Trutnov (where it connects with České dráhy trains to Hradec Králové and Prague), as well as 2 international routes to Poland - line D26, which operates between Trutnov and Sędzisław, and D28, which connects Adršpach and Wałbrzych.
+GW Train Regio operate 3 routes in Hradec Králové Region, route 045, a 10 km route from Svoboda nad Úpou to Trutnov (where it connects with České dráhy trains to Hradec Králové and Prague), as well as 2 international routes to Poland - line D26, which operates between Trutnov and Sędzisław, and D28, which connects Adršpach and Wałbrzych.

-North Moravia - Moravia Silesia region
+Moravian-Silesian Region

-GW Train Regio operate route 313 in the Moravian Silesian Region, a 20 km route between Milotice nad Opavou and Vrbno pod Pradědem.
+GW Train Regio operate route 313 in the Moravian-Silesian Region, a 20 km route between Milotice nad Opavou and Vrbno pod Pradědem.

 Fleet

 GW Train Regio operate several types of trains, these include former Deutsche Bahn Class 628.2 trains, purchased and refurbished in 2016, which operate route R25, whilst other services are operated by Siemens-Duewag RegioSprinter trains, which were completely refurbished by CZ Loko adding air-conditioning, plug sockets, WiFi and a toilet.
 The fleet also contains some refurbished ČD Class 810s, as well as a few other second hand trains.
 In the past, the carrier operated one Stadler Regio-Shuttle RS1 marked as a series 650.
 Later Stadler's railcar is sold to Germany.